 I don’t know about you, but I can never see too many waterfalls!
 Faxi is a little waterfall hidden gem that most people drive right by.
 We were literally the only ones there!
 And even though it was pouring down rain, it was still pretty to see!

 Friðheimar is a huge greenhouse that grows tomatoes and cucumbers.
-Their growing methods are completely sustainable and eco friendly.
+Their growing methods are completely sustainable and eco-friendly.
 This is the ultimate farm-to-table experience, I love the concept of this place!

-Do not miss their most popular dish – all you can eat tomato soup served with an assortment of homemade breads.
+Do not miss their most popular dish – all you can eat tomato soup served with an assortment of homemade bread.
 This is not your average tomato soup, this is hands down the most delicious tomato soup I’ve ever tasted!
 Don’t forget to add fresh basil from the plant on the table.
 They also have a delicious sounding dessert menu, featuring – you guessed it – tomatoes!
-For drinks, the Bloody Mary is classic, but I prefer the Happy Mary – made with gin and green tomatoes!
+For drinks, the Bloody Mary is a classic, but I prefer the Happy Mary – made with gin and green tomatoes!

 Location: Road 35 in Reykholt